 September starts out with average highs around 76 degrees Fahrenheit; that falls to afternoon highs around 67 by the end of the month.
-So the entire month gives you guaranteed comfortable weather during high sightseeing times and during the early evening, so eating alfresco is still possible even though summer is on the wane.
-Low-temperature averages go from 56 degrees at the start of the month to 48 degrees by Sept.
-30. But these are middle-of-the-night temperatures and won't affect daily doings; they just keep the daytime comfortably warm and not hot.
+So the entire month gives you pretty much guaranteed comfortable weather during high sightseeing times.
+And it's still nice during the early evening, so eating alfresco is still possible even though summer is on the wane.
+Low-temperature averages go from 56 degrees at the start of the month to 48 degrees by September 30.
+But these are middle-of-the-night temperatures and won't affect daily doings.

 September is also a relatively dry and sunny month, with it getting progressively more likely to be cloudy as the month goes on.
-The average September rainfall is only about 1.5 inches, so you will almost certainly not need an umbrella.
+The average September rainfall total is only about 1.5 inches, so you will not likely need an umbrella.
 But don't forget your sunglasses.

-As is true for all European trips, you will do a lot of walking, so take shoes that are comfortable; during September those could be lightweight canvas summer shoes like espadrilles, flats or sandals that have at least some support.
-You'll need to be closed shoes at night for warmth so if you can't do without sandals when it's in the 70s, take along something warmer, too.
+As is true for all European trips, you will do a lot of walking, so take shoes that are comfortable; during September those could be lightweight canvas summer shoes like espadrilles, flats, or sandals that have some support.
+You'll need to be closed shoes at night for warmth, so take along something warmer, too.

-The Jewish Summer Festival includes movies, music, dance, art and literature that shine a light on Jewish culture.
+- Jewish Summer Festival: This early September celebration includes movies, music, dance, art and literature that shine a light on Jewish culture.
 It takes place at the Great Synagogue on Dohany Street, the second-largest synagogue in the world.
-The Budafok Champagne and Wine Festival is a tremendous tasting experience for all, as is the Budapest Wine Festival.
-For something completely different, check out the Fois Gras Festival.
-If you have a sweet tooth, your favorite fest might be Sweet Days -- Chocolate and Candy Festival.